wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     }
 ```

 In this small example, each region happens to be a whole row, so the region rule does not add anything new here.
-I am keeping it anyway because it shows how we encode regions.
+We are keeping it anyway because it shows how we encode regions.
 A little later, when we move to the model checkers, we will solve a puzzle with irregular regions where this rule really matters.

 Next, we encode the rules of the puzzle as Boolean constraints.
 If the solver finds true and false values for the variables that make all of these constraints true at once, then we have a valid board.